-I did my genealogy DNA test around three years ago, and I chose Ancestry DNA.
+I did my DNA test for genealogy around five years ago, and I chose Ancestry DNA.
 I took advantage of the completely free service that Family Tree DNA (FTDNA) which allows you to transfer your Ancestry DNA raw DNA data file over to their site.

 This allows you to see DNA matches and ethnicity estimates without paying for the full DNA test.
 Many people decide to do a DNA test directly with Family Tree DNA, however.

-Since then, I have administered the kits of two family members testing directly with FTDNA.
-I’ve learned a lot about my family history, and feel like I am in a good position to tell you what to expect with each company.
+Since that time, I have administered the kits of two family members testing directly with FTDNA.
+I’ve learned a lot about my family history, and feel like I am in a good position to tell you what to expect from DNA test results from each company.

 Should I test with Ancestry DNA or Family Tree DNA?